 Embedded in the Plaza's famed ice-skating rink was a huge map of the United States; states were lit in either red or blue as the evening progressed and election results were tabulated.

 The camera’s optical block, which is mounted outside of the blimp, is controlled from inside the gondola with a Gyron steering console.
-The stabilized platform provides control of filters and of video, which is important because of the optical block’s external mounting.
+The stabilized platform provides control of filters and of video.

 HD video from the blimp is delivered via a Nucomm Analog-Coder and a JVC DM-JV600U MPEG-2 encoder.
 The JVC MPEG-2 encoder takes uncompressed HDTV signals from the Ikegami camera, and compresses them into a 25Mb/s transport stream.
 The transport stream is then fed to the Nucomm Analog-Coder where it is converted and transmitted to a receiving station on the ground.
 The microwave signal is then demodulated back to the 25Mb/s transport stream.